 Hegel worked as a critical philosopher in the spirit of Kant, asking not what X is, but how is X possible.
-Hence, for Hegel, observing what Geist did had less importance than grasping how Geist did it.
+Hence, for Hegel observing what Geist did had less importance than grasping how Geist did it.
 How is self-formation possible?
 To respond, Hegel used a concept of great importance for his thinking.
-Throughout his writing, he extensively used the noun Aufhebung, and the verb aufheben, a very old word with an active, hard-working meaning.
-It has a nutty translation - "sublation, to sublate," as if any English speaker would intuit what that means.
+Throughout his writing, he extensively used the noun, Aufhebung, and the verb, aufheben, a very old word with an active, hard-working meaning.
+It has a nutty translation-"to sublate, sublation," as if any English speaker would intuit what that means.
 Discontented with obscure, Latinate terms, translators often talked around Geist experiencing Aufhebungen, and their doing so made the actual working of Hegel's dialectic seem complicated or formalistic.
-We should not translate the noun Aufhebung and the verb aufheben.
-We should use their English cognates, "upheaval" and "to heave up."
+We should not translate the noun, Aufhebung, and the verb, aufheben.
+We should use their English cognates, upheaval and heave up.
 For Hegel, Geist heaves itself up from one of its possibilities to another.
-Geist follows one line of self-formation until evident tensions and stirrings for it make another line of self-formation discernable, and grasping it, Geist wrenches itself from the established path and heaves itself onto the new one, taking with it all the capacities for experience it had previously formed.
+Geist follows one line of selfformation until evident tensions and stirrings for it make another line of selfformation discernable, and grasping it, Geist wrenches itself from the established path and heaves itself onto the new one, taking with it all the capacities for experience it had previously formed.

-In the labors of life from time immemorial, people have heaved things up, out, on, aside - say, fallen forest limbs up onto a pile of firewood for winter warmth, or stones from a field being plowed to build a wall or a home.
+In the labors of life from time immemorial, people have heaved things up, out, on, aside-say fallen forest limbs up onto a pile of firewood for winter warmth or stones from a field being plowed to build a wall or a home.
 In birth itself, through excruciating labor, the newborn is heaved into the world, drawing a first breath of life, a novel Geist forming-itself thereafter, heaving itself up from possibility to possibility.
 The heaving up cancels the prior state but substantially preserves the wood, the stone, the parental genes and genius, as something new takes on new form and new uses.
 Geist forms itself through such upheavals, which in the fullness of history take infinitely varied forms.
-Hegel used variants of aufheben, and of the closely related erheben, to denote the Begriff that was the workhorse of his thinking.
-Through the section on phenomenology in the Philosophie des Geistes, Hegel described how Geist moved itself through a series of Aufhebungen, heaving itself up from naïve awareness into controlling its sense perceptions and initiating systematic understanding and then heaving itself through yet another Aufhebung into self-consciousness.
+Hegel used variants of aufheben, and of the closely related erheben, to denote